-Example: In the installation chapter we've changed the public interface from lo to eth0.
-This parameter will for example change kamailio's listen address, when the configuration file is generated.
-A quick look to the template file under /etc/ngcp-config/templates/etc/kama will show a line like this:
+Example: Let's say to change the IP used by kamailio load balancer on interface eth0 to IP 1.2.3.4.
+This will change kamailio's listen address, when the configuration file is generated.
+A quick look to the template file under /etc/ngcp-config/templates/etc/kamailio/lb/kam will show a line like this: